Luxury Boston Hotel Delights the Senses

 Each day, you can enjoy fresh coffee, juices, and muffins in the lobby.
 Afternoons bring delicious fresh-baked cookies, coffee, and other snacks.

 You may also consider dining in Mandarin Oriental Boston’s award-winning bistro and wine bar, Bar Boulud.
 It’s just steps from the lobby and offers breakfast, lunch, and dinner.
-It may be one of Boston’s best dining venues, in my opinion.
+It may be one of Boston’s best dining venues.

 Added Security as a Solo Traveler